We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

-- Bake the cake at 350 F for 12-15 minutes, until a toothpick inserted into the center comes out clean.
-Be careful not to overbake the cake, or it will crack when it’s rolled up.
+- Bake at 350 F for 12-15 minutes, until a toothpick inserted into the center comes out clean.
+Be careful not to overbake, or it will crack when it’s rolled up.

-- While the cake is baking, cut a piece of parchment paper that’s just a bit larger than the cake.
+- While the cake is baking, cut a piece of parchment paper that’s just a bit larger than the pan.
 Dust it well with icing sugar.

-- As soon as the cake comes out of the oven, flip it out onto the sugared parchment paper and peel off the paper from its bottom.
+- As soon as it comes out of the oven, flip it out onto the sugared parchment paper and peel off the paper from its bottom.
 Carefully roll up the cake, using the sugared parchment paper to help.

 - Place the rolled-up cake on a wire cooling rack and let it cool completely, about 2 hours.
-Do not unroll the cake until it’s completely cooled.
+Do not unroll until it’s completely cooled.

 Making the Cream Cheese Icing (5 min)